attack68/rateslib/docs/source/i_about.rst

 `performance in rateslib <https://www.linkedin.com/pulse/rateslib-performance-1000-irs-rateslib>`_ is available following the link.

-5) Transparency and validation is necessary
+5) Be transparent and validate as default
 --------------------------------------------

 This is a community objective.